simplyadrian/cookbook-snowflake-simplyadrian/README.md

 - `Maven` - snowflake-nativex needs mvn in the system path to build the snowflake project.
 - `Git` - snowflake-nativex needs the git resource to download the snowflake project and its dependencies locally for the build process.

+#### data_bags
+This cookbook requires the data bag "ids" exists.
+The cookbook will create it and add the initial content if it is not created manually.

 * Chef 11 or higher

 #### Supported OS Distributions